 April 1, 2020

-In light of the ongoing COVID-19 situation Shelter in Place orders around the country, the Central States Pension Fund has made some temporary changes to pension procedures to reduce the need for retirees and pension benefit applicants to leave their homes in order to submit pension benefit claims and/or any evidence of continuing entitlement to pension benefits requested by the Pension Fund.
+In light of the ongoing COVID-19 situation, the Central States Pension Fund has made some temporary changes to pension procedures to reduce the need for retirees and pension benefit applicants to leave their homes in order to submit pension benefit claims and/or any evidence of continuing entitlement to pension benefits requested by the Pension Fund.

 - If you are married, are applying for retirement benefits, and wish to waive the Joint and Surviving Spouse Option: